Functions of Art from Wood Castoff Products Win Leading Honors

 Constantly helpful, van der Heyden discovered his present in shaping wood, metals and other products into elaborate wall hangings.
 He might not manage unique tools and woods, so he rather gathered scraps and bonded them together into screens he discovered appealed not just to his eye however to that of others.
 He never ever considered himself a business artist, and still does not, though he has actually offered a few of his handmade furnishings under beautiful timber frames.
-He did one big commission for an Ohio symphony hall, among his musical instrument-inspired pieces, “Sonatina,” which stands 12 feet high and is six-feet large.
+He did one big commission for an Ohio symphony hall, among his musical instrument-inspired pieces, “Sonatina,” which stands 12 feet high and is six-feet large in a display showcase.

 The majority of his art, however, he either trades with other artists or offers as presents to loved ones.